I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-initializeprintprovidor.md

 <p>If the operation succeeds, the function should return <b>TRUE</b>.
 Otherwise the function should return <b>FALSE</b>.</p>

 ## -remarks
 <p>Print providers are required to define an <b>InitializePrintProvidor</b> function, which is the first function called by the spooler after the provider has been loaded.
-The function must fill the supplied <a href="..\winsplp\ns-winsplp--printprovidor.md">PRINTPROVIDOR</a> structure with pointers to the provider's defined functions (see <a href="NULL">Functions Defined by Print Providers</a>).
+The function must fill the supplied <a href="..\winsplp\ns-winsplp--printprovidor.md">PRINTPROVIDOR</a> structure with pointers to the provider's defined functions (see <a href="https://msdn.microsoft.com/4fae4b69-ed4b-47b6-b6e8-41733aed51a5">Functions Defined by Print Providers</a>).
 The function can also perform other provider-specific initialization operations.</p>

 ## -requirements
 <table>